EtienneCmb/visbrain/examples/objects/README.txt

 Objects examples
 ----------------

-Examples demonstrating how to objects.
+Examples demonstrating how to use objects.